bryaneytor/pg_pitrery_bk/README.md

 # PostgreSQL PITR with Pitrery fast configuration

-Backup and recovery instructions for postgresql-12 using Pitrery for PITR (Point-in-Time Recovery)
+Backup and recovery instructions for postgresql 9.6 and above using Pitrery for PITR (Point-in-Time Recovery)

 ## Steps to reproduce an easy and effective backup and restoration of a cluster

 **Requirements**
-- PostgreSQL 12
+- PostgreSQL 9.6 or later
 - Pitrery for postgreSQL (installed and configured)
 - Some basic knowledge of backup and recovery, and postgresql config manipulation knowledge